Overview

 The WebSocket API provides real-time bidirectional communication for TTS operations, ideal for interactive applications.Connection

-Connect towss://api.voxnexus.ai/v1/tts/realtime with authentication header:
+Connect towss://api.voxnexus.ai/v1/tts/realtime with authentication:

 Message Flow